 Whether you’re a gourmet cook or a novice at boiling water, most of us expect our stove to heat up at our command.
 So what to do when you have a KitchenAid stove heating element not working?
 There may be a faulty surface element board or a malfunctioning surface element switch.
 There could also be a loose or damaged coil surface element.
+If these parts are defective, they’ll need to be replaced to fix the stove burner not working issue.

 Failed KitchenAid Surface Element Board